France–Liberia relations: Economic ties

 A major loan between France, along with other Western powers including the United Kingdom, the United States, and Germany, was negotiated in 1911, under Liberian President Arthur Barclay, and ratified in 1912, under Liberian President Daniel E. Howard.
 This was the third, in a series of two other major, uneven loans taken out by the Liberian government.
 The loan borrowed $1,700,000 for Liberia, with the conditions including that the four countries would be able to each appoint General Receivers of Customs, which limited the powers of the Liberian Secretary of the Treasury.
 The 1912 loan was paid off in 1926, with a loan from the Finance Corporation of America.

 In 2004, Tim Geysbeek of the journal History in Africa explained that France "exerts tremendous economic and political influence" over Liberia.
 During the Liberian civil wars, France was a major importer of Liberian timber.
 French firms were dependent on timber from the Liberian conflict zone, with France accounting for 18% of Liberia's timber export.
 The timber export helped to sustain the Charles Taylor regime.
 France sanctioned Liberian timber exports in July 2003, after Taylor's exile to Nigeria.
 In 2019, France was found to be in violation of European Union laws to prevent illegal timber imports, as French firms had been importing large amounts of illegal timber, acquired through bribery and illegal deforestation, from a number of African countries, including Liberia.

 Recent diplomacy

 In February 2018, Liberian President George Weah made his first state visit outside of Africa to France, where he met with French President Emmanuel Macron.
-The current Liberian ambassador to France is Geraldine Bass-Golokeh, who presented her credentials to President Macron on 12 April 2019.
-The current French ambassador to Liberia Michaël Roux has served since 2020.
+The current Liberian ambassador to France is Teeko Tozay Yorlay, who presented his credentials to President Macron in March 2025.
+The current French ambassador to Liberia Isabelle Le Guellec has served since September 2023.